nitmws/odrl-wprofile-evaltest1/evaluator/README.md

 # The logic implemented by this evaluator

-(This document is currently Under Construction)

 ### Basics:
-* the evaluation of Rules, Logical/Constraints, Action exercised or Duties return if the Rule is ACTIVE (or NOT) a state.
+* the evaluation of Rules, Logical/Constraints, Action exercised or Duties return if the Rule is ACTIVE (or NOT) and a state.
 All terms used as name of a state are starting with an uppercase character and are used in the logic below:
   * affirmative state (term depends on evaluated subject, see below)
   * negative state (term depends on evaluated subject, see below)
   * Not-Existing state